Seek the prosperity of the city…Jeremiah 29:7

 If you are a part of GPBC and have an organization that you volunteer with, we’d love to know that and add it to our list.
 Please email with the name, website, overview and volunteer contact information for the organization.

-Overview: In 2014, GPBC, in partnership with Compassion Connect and along with other Southwest Portland churches, launched Compassion SW, a free, one-day medical and dental clinic hosted at Wilson High School.
+Overview: In 2014 through 2019, GPBC, in partnership with Compassion Connect and along with other Southwest Portland churches, launched Compassion SW, a free, one-day medical and dental clinic hosted at Wilson High School.
 A Compassion Clinics provides tangible opportunities for the local churches to join together to express the Gospel of Jesus through compassionate service.
 Clinics continue to run throughout Portland and needs hundreds of volunteers (both medical/dental professionals and others) to offer these necessary services

 GPBC Volunteer: Pat Murphy,